mbwong/mbwong.github.com/_posts/2015-06-15-reflections-from-beijing.md

 Reading Brooks's book was a wake-up call to me.
 Brooks sees the good life not as a life of advancement, but as a life of commitment making and devotion.
 He writes about a steadiness and humility that these great people have achieved in their lives.
 These people have learned to quiet the self.
 And they have developed a sort of unstirrable calm that others may depend on.
 This road to character was not the road that I have been traversing.
 I had been focused, wholly focused, on the road to achievement.

 Recent experiences have made me more acutely aware of the sinful nature we share, the need for us to sink deeper into ourselves, and to surrender to traditions larger than us in order to mitigate our self-centered and prideful tendencies.
-They have made me understand why our traditions call for abstinence, self-control, and discipline to curb our selfish excesses, even as we concurrently cultivate our tendencies to also be loving and fun.
+These experiences have helped me understand why our traditions call for abstinence, self-control, and discipline to curb our selfish excesses, even as we must also nurture our loving and fun selves.
 It is too easy to forget what is important in life, that we must be good to ourselves and to each other.
 I don’t want to forget again.